When it comes to the complex issue of labor and management, the Bible has answers. But are we asking it the right questions?

 Ironically, MacArthur’s latest book makes much of the Greek word doulos, emphasizing that it means bondslave, not merely servant and certainly not employee.
 Then, how can he and others so blithely redefine the word in Col 3:22?
 In Eph 6:5 Paul uses doulos and its cognate verb douleuo, which means “to perform the duties of a slave” – not a servant, not a hired worker, not an employee, but a slave who is owned by a master and serves “with fear and trembling.”
 After all, a slave might receive a flogging for disobedience (1 Pet 2:20), a right that the Roman law protected.
 Paul knew very well the difference between slavery and free labor (1 Cor 7:21-24).
 To non-slaves, that is, free workers, he says “You were bought with a price; do not become bondservants of men” – that is, free workers are not slaves.

 In apostolic times, perhaps 1/3 of the population was enslaved.
-When the apostles wrote Colossians and Ephesians and 1 Peter and addressed the Christian slaves, everyone knew precisely of whom they were speaking: slaves, and by no means not hired labor.
-This is not splitting hairs between two synonyms: in a very real sense, these three texts have not been directly applicable in the US since the 13th Amendment of 1865 – “Neither slavery nor involuntary servitude…shall exist within the United States.”
-If you are living in slavery today, do not submit to your master; rather close this blog, pick up the phone and dial the police!
+When the apostles wrote Colossians and Ephesians and 1 Peter and addressed the Christian slaves, everyone knew precisely of whom they were speaking: slaves, and by no means hired labor.
+This is not splitting hairs between two synonyms: in a very real sense, the four texts listed above have not been directly applicable in the US since the 13th Amendment of 1865 – “Neither slavery nor involuntary servitude…shall exist within the United States.”
+If you are living in slavery today, or literally being treated as a slave, do not submit; rather close this blog, pick up the phone and dial the police!
 Likewise, we should be grateful to the Lord that, for example, there is legal recourse for a woman threatened with firing if she doesn’t “cooperate” with her boss; or regulations concerning hazardous substances such polyvinylchloride; or prohibitions of exploitative child labor.
 These labor rights and others stand fundamentally opposed to the “an Employee is a Slave” model; the Christian of today has every liberty to stand tall and make use of these and other protections with an untroubled conscience.

 To be sure, some of the virtues of a good slave (sincerity, hard work, fearing the Lord, good will, honesty, respect) are virtues for any Christian in any situation, whether employer or employee.
 But that does not mean that a slave = a worker.
 That hermeneutical leap is just as egregious as saying that “fear God and honor the emperor” (1 Pet 2:17) makes it a sin to campaign against a sitting president.
 It is the error of pressing the Bible into the mold of our contemporary culture, a sin we are swift to recognize in others, but not in ourselves.